-Yes, although lots of people in Spain rent properties and do not declare the income.
+In theory yes, although this can be claimed back when the property is bought as all payments come off of the purchase price.
+Lots of people in Spain rent properties and do not declare the income.
 The amount of tax to be paid depends on the personal circumstances of the Landlord including residency, whether the property is a second home, etc. It is advisable that professional advice is sought, our independent partners at Vives Pons Asociados can offer guidance if required.

 If at the end of the term the Tenant is unable to exercise the purchase option then, by default, they have relinquished their right to purchase the property at the pre-agreed option price.
 However other alternative routes can be agreed by both parties, the most obvious being to extend the option term.